TheMowgliMan/enygma/README.md

 DBUS is the data bus; while not technically a register, a value can be 'latched' to the bus.

 FLG is the flag register.
 The bits:
-1. Carry: indicates a carry is left over from an ADD instruction; 1 if so, 0 otherwise.
+1. Carry: indicates a carry is left over from an ADD instruction; 1 if so, 0 otherwise. (>= Enygma-v1)
-2. Zero: indicates the result of an instruction was zero; 1 if so, 0 otherwise.
+2. Zero: indicates the result of an instruction was zero; 1 if so, 0 otherwise. (>= Enygma-v1)
-3. Sign: indicates if the result of an instruction was negative; 1 if so, 0 otherwise.
+3. Sign: indicates if the result of an instruction was negative; 1 if so, 0 otherwise. (>= Enygma-v1)

+Bits not used in a version of Enygma are always set to 0.
 ### General Registers
 Registers are big-endian and use two's complement arithmetic.
 There are 32 full-width general registers (denoted with register IDs R000-R01F), 64 16-bit registers subdivided from the above (denoted R020-R05F), and 128 8-bit registers subdivided from the above (denoted R060-R0DF).